pawelc/docs/toread1.md

-Is the brain a good model for machine intelligence Evidence integration in model-based tree search Artificial intelligence Deep neural reasoning Mastering the game of Go with deep neural networks and tree search Kalman filtering and neural networks
+Is the brain a good model for machine intelligence Evidence integration in model-based tree search Artificial intelligence Deep neural reasoning
+Kalman filtering and neural networks
 Training recurrent networks using the extended kalman filter An evolutionary algorithm that constructs recurrent neural networks